| Centrip Editorial Board

 Iida, Nagano: Nagoya Day-trip Sightseeing Series 2

 Iida is located in the center of Japan, at the foot of the Japanese Alps.
-The view of the mountains from the town is astounding, but as far as sightseeing places go, nothing stands out.
-However agricultural activities like Apple picking, sailing down the Tenryu River, and making soba, many activities aimed at parents and children alike are on offer.
+The view of the mountains from the town is astounding, but there aren't many sight-seeing spots.
+However there are many activities for parents and children, such as apple picking, making soba noodles, and sailing down the Tenryu River.

 Directions to Iida